Between the mess and the miracle,

 The women drawn to The Badass Arts™ tend to have a few things in common.

-They may not trust other women as easily as they wish they could, even though they are often the first to celebrate another woman’s success.
+They may not trust other women as easily as they want to, even though they are usually the first to celebrate another woman’s success.

 Step Into the Room